Illinois Family Law Information FAQ

 - The right to file joint income tax returns.

-- Create a family limited partnership (FLP), where family members can divide business income and can reduce federal estate taxes by transferring certain assets.
+- The ability to create a family limited partnership (FLP), where family members can divide business income and reduce federal estate taxes by transferring certain assets.

 - The right to receive insurance, disability, military, wage, and retirement benefits.